 “The scholarship will definitely be a huge help,” Rodriguez said.
 “I was blessed enough to be chosen.
 I’m really excited and humbled.
 It’s just a great privilege.”

-Rodriguez said students applying for scholarships should take advantage of opportunities on campus, such as volunteering and participating in school clubs.
-But, he said, it goes far beyond that.
+Rodriguez said students applying for scholarships should take advantage of opportunities on campus, such as volunteering and participating in student-led organizations.

 “Do anything and everything you can to prove yourself.
 Notice I didn't say, ‘Do anything and everything you can to prove yourself to others.’
 Because it’s very self-driven,” he said.
 “You have to have the motivation in your mind to be able to accomplish the things that you want to do.”